iotomic/Acme-Consulting/README.md

 Acme Project

-Here is a sample readme
+Here is a sample readme with SC

-now with branch 2